kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   CRI-O recently [added](https://github.com/cri-o/cri-o/pull/3944) support for user namespaces through a pod annotation.
 The extensions to make it work with the CRI changes proposed here are small.
-- gVisor, katacontainers: It's still to investigate.
+- gVisor, katacontainers: Yet to be investigated.

 containerd and cri-o will provide support for the 3 possible values of `userNamespaceMode`.